-Bells ring again on the NYSE and traders buy shares of Crocs
+Bells to open NYSE floor and traders buy shares of Crocs

 — AutoZone’s third-quarter domestic same-store sales dipped 1%, with federal stimulus checks helping to boost sales that declined when the virus outbreak began.
 It incurred about $75 million in COVID-19-related costs.
 AutoZone’s stores have remained open during the pandemic.

-MARKETS: Global shares rose Tuesday as hopes for economic recovery overshadowed worries over the coronavirus pandemic.
+MARKETS: Stocks surged on Wall Street Tuesday, driving the S&P 500 to its highest level in nearly three months, as hopes for economic recovery overshadow worries about the coronavirus pandemic.

 GET YOUR KICKS: Pandemics are not good for shoe sales, with revenue at Nike, Foot Locker and other footwear companies taking big hits this year.
 Not so for Crocs, the ugly, easy-to-put-on rubber shoes once exclusively in the realm of gardeners and kitchen workers.
-Shares are up 35% in the last month and on Tuesday analysts with BMO Research told clients to buy the stock, ticker symbol CROX, believing that Crocs have more room to run.
+Shares are up 35% in the last month and on Tuesday analysts with BMO Research told clients to buy the stock, ticker symbol CROX, believing that Crocs have more room to run with so many people isolating.